ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### Load to Events table

-Pending nothing comes up in the verification cells, you run the `loading` cell.
+If no verification checks fail, you can continue to the `loading` cell.

 The Nodebook will indicate the success of the processing with a message such as this: